 Requesting access to your personal data:

-You have the right to ask to see the data we hold on you and we will give you copies of that data within one month of you asking for it.
+You have the right to ask to see the data we hold on you and we will give you copies of that data promptly and the latest within one month of you asking for it.
+In most cases your data will be provided to you with no fee.
 You may withdraw your consent to us holding your data by withdrawing your instructions from us and by asking us to return to you or to securely destroy the identification data we hold on you.

 How long will we hold your data?